Ferrari 735 LM: Development

-The Ferrari 735 LM was converted from the 376 S sports car, that contested the Mille Miglia race for the 1955 season.
+The Ferrari 735 LM was converted from the 376 S sports car that contested the Mille Miglia race for the 1955 season.
 The first example was converted before Mille Miglia, the rest after the race.
-Most of the specifications remained the same apart for the engine, which received a much bigger displacement and power output.
+Most of the specifications remained the same apart from the engine, which was of larger displacement and higher power output.

-The 735 LM was developed to compete in the 1955 24 Hours of Le Mans race, that a year earlier, Ferrari had won with the 375 Plus.
-With lesser aerodynamics and outdated braking technology than the competition, as Enzo Ferrari had firmly believed in engine power to win at racing, the 735 LM with its new 4.4-litre engine, was designed to outpower the competitors.
+The 735 LM was developed to compete in the 1955 24 Hours of Le Mans race that Ferrari had won the previous year with the 375 Plus.
+With lesser aerodynamics and outdated braking technology compared to the competition, it was designed to outpower the competitors with its new 4.4-litre engine, as Enzo Ferrari firmly believed in engine power to win at racing.
 In the practice trial for the 24 Hours race, the 735 LM was the fastest.

-Unlike its predecessor, the 735 LM name referred to the displacement of one cylinder, as was the naming convention.
-The models “LM” suffix invoked the intended race – 24 Hours of Le Mans.
-Inherited chassis numbers also had an “LM” suffix.
+Unlike its predecessor, the 735 LM name referred to the displacement of one cylinder, as was the naming convention, and the "LM" suffix indicated the intended race – 24 Hours of Le Mans.
+Inherited chassis numbers also had an "LM" suffix.

 The 4.4-litre iteration was also the final capacity step in the inline-six model lineage.
 After the Le Mans disaster, the new race regulations forced a 2.5-litre cap, so Ferrari returned to the 625-engined Monza models for the 1956 season.
 Ferrari would also never return to the inline-six configuration and focused instead on a new V6 Dino engine.